JuanPastenCastillo/node/readme.md

 ## NOW
-- CORS and API Rest
+- MCV Architecture and Deploy of API Rest